MissHajar/challenges/qa/Part1/README.md

 # QA engineering challenge Part 1 Consent Notice Automated tests

 <br />

 ## Tech Stack
 <br />

 * Platform: Windows 10
 * IDE: Visual Studio Code
 * E2E Tests Framework: TestCafé

 <br />

 I used protractor long ago, but I'm eager to have new technical skills, so I had to choose between TestCafé and cypress.io.
 I've chosen TestCafé not only because I love coffee but also because it has a more extended browsers coverage than cypress.io.
 TestCafe also :
 * handles well Flakiness thanks to his wait mechanisms for assertions and selectors
 * has a Parallel Mode and Headless Mode
 * has a CI compatibility with Jenkins, Teamcity, Travis, GitHub Actions …

 <br />

 This page also helped me decide : https://js.libhunt.com/compare-testcafe-vs-protractor

 <br />

-I encountered some difficulties when I wanted to close the window to reload it.
+I've encountered some difficulties when I wanted to close the window to reload it.
 It seemed it's a known limitation. https://devexpress.github.io/testcafe/documentation/guides/advanced-guides/multiple-browser-windows.html

 <br />

 ### Deliverables
 <br />

 The project delivered has 4 tests suites (e2e_tests directory):
 1. Load Consent Notice
 2. Agree/Decline Consent Notice
 3. Close Consent Notice
 4. Validate some Get/Post HTTP requests

 <br />

 ## Specifications Tests Coverage Matrix
 <br />